 Looking back at the origin and evolution of residency training, it’s clear why some problems in the UME to GME transition persist today.

 Residency training did not arise a natural outgrowth of undergraduate medical education.
-The forces that shaped GME were the hospitals and the specialty boards – entities completely separate (and with different motivations) from the medical schools that run UME.
+The forces that shaped GME were the hospitals and the specialty boards – entities completely separate (and with different motivations) from the academic institutions that ran UME.

 Along the way, there was never really a moment when everyone stopped to ask what residency education should be.
 Was it supposed to be an apprenticeship?
 On-the-job training?
 Or should GME be a broader educational experience built upon the UME foundation?
 Though there have been attempts along the way, we’ve mainly just made it up as we’ve gone along, with individual groups looking out for their own interests.